 The Company has the right to acquire: (i) up to an 80% interest in respect of chromite contained in the Koper Lake Project and (ii) up to a 20% interest in respect of the non-chromite minerals contained in the Koper Lake Project.
-In 2016, the Company became vested in a 50% joint venture interest in the Koper Lake Project which was renamed the Black Horse Joint Venture.
-The 50% joint venture interest includes 10% thereof of which Bold Ventures Inc is the beneficial owner.
+In 2016, the Company became vested in a 50% operator's interest in the Koper Lake Project which was renamed the Black Horse Joint Venture.
+The 50% joint venture interest includes 10% thereof of which Bold Ventures Inc is the beneficial owner as KWG funds that share of exploration and development expenses as a carried interest recoverable by capital payback from future production.
 The Company also has a 30% joint venture interest in the Big Daddy Project.